 Specimen requirements:

-B0009 - 0.2 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 0.2 ml fresh, frozen or fixed tissue, or nasal swab, or vaginal swab, or 0.5 ml bacterial culture.
+B0009 - 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml fresh, frozen or fixed tissue, or nasal swab, or vaginal swab, or 0.2 ml bacterial culture or cell culture.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.